Breast Cancer Awareness Month 2025: Signs, Screening & Support

 Common Signs & Symptoms

-Breast cancer can present in different ways.
-Many changes are not cancer—but any new or unusual change should be checked by a healthcare professional.
+Breast cancer can show up in different ways.
+And while many breast changes are not cancer, any new, unusual, or persistent change should be checked by a healthcare professional.

-- Change in size or shape of the breast/chest
+- A change in the size or shape of the breast or chest

-- Skin changes such as dimpling, puckering, redness, thickening, or “orange peel” texture
+- Skin changes such as dimpling, puckering, redness, thickening, or an “orange peel” texture

-- Unusual nipple discharge (especially blood-stained or new/unexplained discharge)
+- Unusual nipple discharge, especially if it is blood-stained or unexplained

 Risk Factors (What Raises Risk)

-Some risk factors can’t be changed, but many can be improved.
-Knowing your risk helps you and your doctor decide when to screen and whether you need additional testing.
+Some breast cancer risk factors are outside your control, while others can be improved over time.
+Knowing your personal risk can help you and your doctor decide when screening should start and whether you may need extra testing.

 Non-modifiable risk factors

-- Personal history of breast cancer or certain breast conditions
+- A personal history of breast cancer or certain breast conditions

 - Physical inactivity